rupl/chrisruppel.com/blog/_posts/2017-01-05-arduino-serial-plotter-debugging.md

 - debugging
 ---

 I am a beginner with Arduino.
-[Last time I played with an ambient light sensor](/blog/lilypad-arduino-light-sensor-pulse-width-modulation/).
-I eventually came to the point where I wanted to smooth the input data in order to get a more steady output indicator LED.
+While experimenting with various sensors I eventually came to the point where I wanted to smooth input data in order to get a more steady readings.
 I found this plotting tool within the Arduino IDE to help me.

 ## Debugging wobbly input data